Traffic, access concerns loom over gravel pit proposed for a historic Mat-Su dairy site

 What you need to know:

-• A borough hearing on the fate of a large gravel pit proposed for the historic Havemeister Dairy property, located between two of the area’s most problematic roads, will be delayed pending a state decision on one of the project’s access roads.
+- A borough hearing on the fate of a large gravel pit proposed for the historic Havemeister Dairy property, located between two of the area’s most problematic roads, will be recommended for delayed pending a state decision on one of the project’s access roads.

-WASILLA — A borough hearing on the fate of a large, new gravel pit proposed for the historic Havemeister Dairy property and located between two of the area’s most problematic roads will be delayed pending a state decision on one of the project’s necessary access roads.
+WASILLA — Borough officials will recommend a hearing on the fate of a large, new gravel pit proposed for the historic Havemeister Dairy property and located between two of the area’s most problematic roads be delayed pending a state decision on one of the project’s necessary access roads.

 The 153-acre project proposed by Central Gravel Products would span three parcels bordered by Bogard, Engstrom and Trunk roads, according to a permit application filed with the Matanuska-Susitna Borough.
 The land was previously used for agriculture, including by the Havemeister Dairy, which closed in 2021.
 The area is also home to several subdivisions.